yxlllc/pc-ddsp/README.md

 ## 7. Comments on the sound quality
 The sound quality of a well-trained DDSP vocoder (seen speaker) will be better than that of the world vocoder or griffin-lim vocoder, and it can also compete with the generative model-based vocoders (such as HifiGAN) when the total amount of training data is relatively small.
 But for a large amount of training data, the upper limit of sound quality will be lower than that of generative model based vocoders.

-Compared with high quality live recordings, the main defect of the current DDSP vocoder is the metallic noise, which may be due to the distortion of phase models based on non-generative models,  and the STFT loss overemphasizes the periodic components in the signal, resulting in too many high frequency band harmonics.
+Compared with high quality live recordings, the main defect of the current DDSP vocoder is the metallic noise, which may be due to the distortion of phase prediction based on a non-generative model,  and the STFT loss overemphasizes the periodic components in the signal, resulting in too many high frequency band harmonics.